What kinds of water birds can you find in Colorado?

 - Females have brown bodies.
 Look for a dark eyeline and crown on their head.

 Blue-winged Teals are found in shallow wetlands across Colorado.
-These water birds get their name from the beautiful blue shoulder patch that is only visible in flight!
+These water birds get their name from the beautiful blue shoulder patch only visible in flight!
 Just as pretty is the green plumage below the blue on the wing.

 Blue-winged Teal Range Map